OinkyGH/Layer2Animation/README.md

 # Layer2Animation
-side-project on a layer-2 animation that is in progress
+side-project on a layer-2 blockahin css animation that is in progress